 - 6-What do each of the following quotations mean to you in the present context?

 (a) “The true rule, in determining to embrace, or reject anything, is not whether it has any evil in it; but whether it has more evil than good.
 There are few things wholly evil or wholly good.
-Almost everything, especially of governmental policy, is an inseparable compound of the two; so that our best judgement of the preponderance between them is continually demanded. ”Abraham Lincoln ( 150 words)10
+Almost everything, especially governmental policy, is an inseparable compound of the two; so our best judgment of the preponderance between them is continually demanded. ”Abraham Lincoln ( 150 words)10

 (b) “Anger and intolerance are the enemies of correct understanding. “ _ Mahatma Gandhi (150 words) 10